jrnl-org/jrnl/CONTRIBUTING.md

 ### Prereleases

-(Prereleases are deployed through PyPi much like normal releases)[https://pypi.org/project/jrnl/#history].
+[Prereleases are deployed through PyPi much like normal releases](https://pypi.org/project/jrnl/#history).
 You can use pipx to fetch them and test them.
-See the (changelog)[changelog.md] for information on what has changed with each release.
+See the [changelog](changelog.md) for information on what has changed with each release.

 ### Pull requests

-If you are comfortable enough with git, you're encouraged to fetch particular (pull requests)[https://github.com/jrnl-org/jrnl/pulls], test them yourself, and report back your findings.
+If you are comfortable enough with git, you're encouraged to fetch particular [pull requests](https://github.com/jrnl-org/jrnl/pulls), test them yourself, and report back your findings.
 Bonus points if you can add a screencast of how the new feature works.

 ### Confirm bug reports

-There are always (open bugs among our GitHub issues)[https://github.com/jrnl-org/jrnl/issues?q=is%3Aissue+is%3Aopen+label%3Abug] and many are specific to a particular OS, Python version, or jrnl version.
+There are always [open bugs among our GitHub issues](https://github.com/jrnl-org/jrnl/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and many are specific to a particular OS, Python version, or jrnl version.
 A simple comment like "Confirmed on jrnl v2.2, MacOS 10.15, Python 3.8.1" would be extremely helpful in tracking down bugs.

 ### Automate tests